 Aid for All

-God commands his followers to seek the welfare and well-being of all people of all ethnicities and religions, motivated by the love and common grace given by God.
-Aid and support are not to be withheld from communities based on their beliefs or for not conforming to the evangelical Christian faith.
+God commands his followers to seek the welfare and well-being of all people of all ethnicities and religions, motivated by God's love and common grace.
+Christians should not withhold aid and support from communities based on their beliefs or for not conforming to the evangelical Christian faith.